Freddie Mac First Look Initiative

 Freddie Mac will offer homebuyers and select non-profits an exclusive opportunity to purchase HomeSteps homes prior to competition from investors through the Freddie Mac First Look Initiative.

-This on-going initiative offers owner occupant homebuyers, second home purchasers, Neighborhood Stabilization Program (NSP) grantees and non-profits engaged in community stabilization efforts the ability to purchase HomeSteps homes during their initial 20 days of listing, without competition from investors.
+This on-going initiative offers owner occupant homebuyers, second home purchasers, Neighborhood Stabilization Program (NSP) grantees and non-profits engaged in community stabilization efforts the ability to purchase HomeSteps homes during their initial 20 days of listing (30 days in Nevada, Cook County, IL, and the city of Detroit, MI), without competition from investors.
 The purchaser does not need to be a first time homebuyer to be eligible provided, however, that they are buying the home as their residence.

 The initiative supports Freddie Mac's mission to stabilize communities and support housing recovery through the creation of affordable homeownership opportunities.
 Please read the following section below to familiarize yourself with the initiative.